SansGuidon/bookmarks/README.md

 * [Smashwords](https://www.smashwords.com/books/category/1/newest/0/free/any) - ebooks from independent authors and publishers
 * [The Mastodon Project](https://joinmastodon.org/) - Mastodon instances list. **Bonus** : [helper to choose instance](https://instances.social/)
 * [Mastodon](https://instances.mastodon.xyz/list) - take a break from twitter and switch to one of mastodon instances.
+* [mastoview](http://www.unmung.com/mastoview?url=mastodon.social&view=local) - A tool to preview what a Mastodon instance is saying, useful if you don't know which one is the best fit for you

 ## App discovery
 * [Y Combinator](https://news.ycombinator.com/show) - Hacker news Show : where people share their work.
 Related : [**Newest Show HN**](https://news.ycombinator.com/shownew)